ben-kaye/4yp_ambr/README.md

 # 4YP: Automated microBioreactor (AmBR)

 The source code for running the reactor experiments is included in /BR-OS/.
+Python cripts are configured to run from git repository.

 Running an experiment is as follows.
 First update the directories in the ./BR-OS/data/settings.json.
 1. python32 > ./BR-OS/scripts/run_scan.py